 Here in Durham we are not much interested in the active roster.
 What matters to Bulls fans are those 15 ballplayers who are on the Rays 40-man but not on the active roster.
 Members of that 15 man group usually make up the heart of the Durham Bulls.

 If previous years are typical, we can expect that 11 to 12 of the players on the 40-man will be assigned to Durham and they will probably be split about 6 or 7 pitchers and 4 or 5 position players.
-Players on the 40-man who aren't with the Bulls are oddities a bit difficult to explain and don't really make that much difference to us.
-Mostly they are playing at AA and lower levels.
+Players on the 40-man who aren’t with the Bulls are oddities a bit difficult to explain and don’t really make that much difference to us.
+Mostly they are playing at AA and lower levels, plus all those on the 60-day disabled list.
 Of the pitchers, one or two will be prospective starting pitchers, the other potential relievers.
-Fairly often when WDBB writes about a Bull we will mention whether or not he's on the 40-man.
+Fairly often when WDBB writes about a Bull we will mention whether or not he’s on the 40-man.

 Why are the players we see here playing for the Bulls?
 Lots of reasons.
 And that’s one of the pleasures of watching AAA ball.
 Why is this guy here?
 When will he be called up?
 Will he be called up?